-- Pipework and valve arrangement is installed to Hamworthy Heating recommendations. - Circulating system is full of water, vented and pressurised appropriately. - Circulation pump is fitted, working and interlocked where required. - Pipework connections to boiler are fitted correctly. - All necessary isolation valves are open. - Safety valve is correctly sized and located. - Condense connections on boiler and flue are connected and piped to drain. - Heat load is available.
+- Pipework and valve arrangement is installed to Hamworthy Heating recommendations. - Circulating system is full of water, vented and pressurised appropriately. - Circulation pump is fitted, working and interlocked where required. - Pipework connections to boiler are fitted correctly. - All necessary isolation valves are open. - Safety valve is correctly sized and located. - Heat load is available.